emhess93/US_vs_Canada_Living/README.md

 ## Data

 The dataset used in this project contains data from 2 CSV files that are merged together.
 One contains the primary data for cost of living, and the second provides the detailed headers to clarify what each column represents.
+The data was then condensed to only show the top 10 cities that we are considering - half of them in Canada (where he is from) and half of them in the US.

 - [Cost_of_Living](https://www.kaggle.com/datasets/mvieira101/global-cost-of-living?select=cost-of-living.csv)
 - [Cost_of_Living_Headers](https://www.kaggle.com/datasets/mvieira101/global-cost-of-living?select=cost-of-living.csv)